knyete/Micropython-scheduler/README.md

  5. An optional timeout in seconds (default None: wait forever).

 The return value enables the thread to determine whether the ``Pinblock`` timed out, and if it did not, the number of interrupts which have occurred.
-Note that this count may be low if an interrupt occurred after the scheduler prioritised the thread but before it was actually executed.
+Note that this count may be inaccurate (low) if an interrupt occurred after the scheduler prioritised the thread but before it was actually executed.
 In this instance the thread will be scheduled to run again.

 Yielding a ``Pinblock`` with function call syntax will reset the timeout to the value specified in the constructor.